samuelbulman/strava/README.md

 ## Pre-requisites
 ### Strava/Account Specific
-To learn about Stravas API, creating a Strava App, authenticating with OAuth 2.0, please reference the [Strava Developer Docs](https://developers.strava.com/docs/getting-started/)
+All calls to the Strava API require an a`ccess_token` that defines the athlete and application making the API call.
+Registered Strava athletes can obtain an `access_token` by creating a Strava application [here](https://www.strava.com/settings/api).
+To learn about Stravas API, creating a Strava App, authenticating with OAuth 2.0, etc. please reference the [Strava Developer Docs](https://developers.strava.com/docs/getting-started/)

 ### Storage
 This project was designed to leverage Postgres as a database storage solution.
 You will ideally have access to a user that has write privilegs in a Postgres db instance.
 If you do not, please contribute/request a new db module to work with.